People often ask me about the best way to detoxify.

 Do your research before you consider a new detox regimen or program.
 And remember — the best and safest way to detox is to eat real, healthy foods.

-How Detoxifying Foods Can Boost Your Detox Ability
+How Detox Foods Can Boost Your Detoxification Ability

 Research shows there are specific foods that can help your body boost its detox power.